open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

                 }
             }
         ]
-    }
 ```

-### Verify workload project metadata

-Now that you have defined and configured the Horizon workload, verify that the project has no errors in it.
+Verify that the project has no errors in it.
 ```
 cd ~/hzn/workload/cpu2wiotp
 hzn dev workload verify